ahmadreyhan/rfin/README.md

 Exec the docker container to implementing Redis-caching

-1. Compose the docker container
+1. Open a new terminal window and navigate back to the project root directory:
     ```bash
+    cd ..
+    ```

+2. Compose the docker container
+    ```bash
     docker compose up -d
     ```

-2. Exec the .yml file
+3. Exec the .yml file
     ```bash
     docker exec -it redis redis-cli
     ```